Chrilleweb/dotenv-diff/README.md

 Scan your codebase to detect which environment variables are used in your code.

-Optimized for SvelteKit. </br>
+Optimized for SvelteKit and Next.js. </br>
-Also works well in modern JavaScript/TypeScript projects and frameworks like Node.js, Next.js, Nuxt, and Vue — or any other setup where you want reliable .env file comparison / scanning.
+Also works well in modern JavaScript/TypeScript projects and frameworks like Node.js, Nuxt, and Vue — or any other setup where you want reliable .env file comparison / scanning.

 [![npm version](https://img.shields.io/npm/v/dotenv-diff.svg)](https://www.npmjs.com/package/dotenv-diff)
 [![npm downloads](https://img.shields.io/npm/dt/dotenv-diff.svg)](https://www.npmjs.com/package/dotenv-diff)